Infrapink/calconv/README.md

 * Māgha
 * Phālguna

 (Note: In some calendars, Vaisākha is the first month).
+To specify a leap month in a lunisolar calendar, prefix the month name with "Adhik ".

 Mandaean calendar:
 * Daula